Folium Systems

 Controlled diligence should add approved team bios, advisor roles, hiring order, operating cadence, and governance ownership.

-Folium Systems Public-safe packet foliumsystems.com
+Folium Systems Public-facing PDF foliumsystems.com

 Use of capital

-Capital should strengthen capacity, tooling, proof quality, and trust infrastructure.
+Capital should strengthen capacity, tooling, review quality, and trust infrastructure.

-This page is public-safe and does not state an offering amount, investment terms, expected returns, valuation, revenue forecast, or legal solicitation.
+This page is public-facing and does not state an offering amount, investment terms, expected returns, valuation, revenue forecast, or legal solicitation.
 It names capability areas that can be refined after formal finance and legal review.

 • Model and agent lab: improve prompt systems, agent patterns, evaluation harnesses, local/private runtime testing, and model comparison.